 See how soft the peaches got?

-Strain mixture into a bowl, being sure to press down on the peaches to extract as much juice as possible.
+Strain mixture into a bowl through a fine mesh strainer, being sure to press down on the peaches to extract as much juice as possible.

 Or adding them to the sangria I might make with the peach syrup!